 Judge denies Trump's request to block release of documents to January 6 committee

-A federal judge has ruled Tuesday that the House select committee investigating the January 6 Capitol attack can have access to requested White House records from the Trump administration held by the National Archives.
+Washington — A federal judge late Wednesday denied former President Trump's appeal of her earlier decision denying his request to block the release of documents that were requested by the House select committee investigating the January 6 Capitol attack.

+"This court will not effectively ignore its own reasoning in denying injunctive relief in the first place to grant injunctive relief now," Judge Tanya Chutkan wrote.
+She added that Mr. Trump can look to the appeals court for any relief he seeks.
+"Plaintiff can seek appellate relief in the interim."

-Last month, former President Trump sued the committee and the archives in an attempt to halt the transfer of his records, citing executive privilege.
+Last month, Mr. Trump sued the committee and the archives in an attempt to halt the transfer of his records, citing executive privilege.

-Late Tuesday, Judge Tanya Chutukan ruled against him, allowing the records transfer, set for November 12, to go forward.
-Attorneys for the former president have appealed Tuesday's ruling to the D.C.
+Late Tuesday, Chutkan ruled against him, allowing the records transfer to go forward as scheduled on November 12.
+Attorneys for the former president immediately appealed Tuesday's ruling to the D.C.
+Circuit Court of Appeals.
+The case now sits before the D.C.
 Circuit Court of Appeals.

 The former president alleged in his lawsuit that his White House records are subject to a certain level of confidentiality.
 Mr. Trump has alleged they are protected under executive privilege, the idea that a sitting president's private communications should be shielded from public scrutiny.
 He also argued the request by Congress was an invalid fishing expedition.